 A good credit score

 According to Equifax Canada a credit score that fall between 600-750 and anything above 700 is good.
 If your credit score does not fall in this category find out why and work on fixing the problem so you can build your credit history again and increase your credit score.
-If you aren’t budgeting your money I suggest downloading my free budget spreadsheet and start today.
-This is what helped us become debt free and now mortgage free.

 For more information: What is a good credit score and what impacts your score?